-It is vital that you have a relaible and auditable system of MAR [medicine administration record] charts in place and that the process of administration of medicines to residents is safe.
+It is vital that you have a reliable and auditable system of MAR [medicine administration record] charts in place and that the process of administration of medicines to residents is safe.

 Two main points spring to mind:

 4.1.
 MDS vs OPD.
-Seeing beyond misleading information about methods administering medicines in residentail settings.
+Seeing beyond misleading information about methods of administering medicines in residential settings.

 Interestingly, the cost to the Pharmacy of putting the medicines in MDS blister packs is not mentioned in their promotions original pack dispensing [OPD].

-What’s important is that the home uses the safest system of delivering the medicines to the residents, taking into account the patients’ wishes, the home’s skill mix, staff competencies, workload and capacity.
-This is particularly important as staff tell me original pack dispensing takes ‘twice as long’.
+What’s important is that the home uses the safest system of delivering medicines to the residents, considering the patients’ wishes, the home’s skill mix, staff competencies, workload, and capacity.
+This is particularly important as staff tell me the original pack dispensing takes ‘twice as long’.

 My advice on the subject of MDS vs OPD is that if you are being lobbied to change to original pack dispensing, here are some key questions to consider:

-B. Ask for evidence on the benefits of OPD as opposed to MDS.
+B. Ask for evidence of the benefits of OPD as opposed to MDS.

 C. Ask for evidence to back up the claim that OPD will help reduce polypharmacy?
 (In my view this is a bizarre claim).